AnnonAB/NannyBot/README.md

-# NannyBot
+# Stoneybot
-NannyBot for Telegram
+Stoneybot for Telegram
+Based off of Nannybot, forked from AnnonAB.

-Just a basic bot for our channel.
+Group Management bot for Stonerfurs.